How to Apply for Disability In Alberta: Know Whether You Qualify for AISH, FSCD, or PDD

 Let’s dive into the main disability supports for individuals with behavioural complexities:

-What Is Behavioural Disability in Alberta?
+What Is a Developmental Disability in Alberta?

-Intellectual vs Mental Health Disabilities
+Intellectual Disabilities vs Mental Health Conditions

 Intellectual disabilities are life-long medical conditions that do not typically improve with medication.
 Individuals with a permanent disability in Alberta may qualify for multiple benefit programs.

-Moving from BC to Alberta on Disability
+Moving from BC to Alberta on Disability Benefits

-Moving from ON to Alberta on Disability
+Moving from ON to Alberta on Disability Benefits

 Moving from Quebec to Alberta on Disability

-How Much Disability Pays in Alberta
+How Much Do Disability Programs Pay in Alberta?

 Entrust utilizes the expertise of behavioural specialists to customize a disability support program to suit each individual, incorporating vocational training and rehabilitation services as needed.
 By matching eligible services to clients, Entrust provides a comprehensive and effective solution.